Chapter 1 : Truth or Lies

-Remus’ eyes filled with tears.
+Remus’ eyes filled with tears at the angry words.
 He hardly heard his parent fight, let alone yell at one another.
 A witch came into Remus’ room, looked at him, and left.
 The tears started to roll down Remus’ face.
 “Mr. and Mrs. Lupin, your son is awake.”

 Hope and Lyall walked into their son’s room at St. Mungo’s.
 Hope’s face was pale and her eyes red from crying.
 “Oh, Remus, my sweet boy.”
 Hope sat on her son’s bed, unable to stop herself from crying.
 She had a stuffed animal under her arms.
 “I got you this, dear.”
-Remus took the rabbit from his mum.
-It reminded him of Babbity Rabbity.
+Remus took the rabbit from his mum, noting that it reminded him of Babbity Rabbity.

 Truth or Lies